Current Events

 Flook Dam Lake Level Adjustments

-The lake level of Portage and Base Line lakes was lowered beginning on November 21, 2023.
+The lake level of Portage and Base Line lakes will be lowered again in November 2025 by Washtenaw County as it has been in the past.
 The lake level was legally established in 1949 to reduce ice damage and erosion to the shoreline.
-The legally established winter lake level range is between 850.04 and 850.29 feet above sea level.
-The lakes reached the winter range by December 1, 2023, weather conditions permitting, according to Scott Miller, P.E., Deputy Water Resources Commissioner.
-The lake level will begin to be increased March 15, 2024.
+The legally established winter lake level range is between 50.04 and 850.29 feet above sea level.
+The lake level will begin to be increased in mid March 2026.

 The Portage and Base Line Lake Level District includes lands in both Washtenaw and Livingston County.
 The district spans Dexter and Webster townships in Washtenaw County, and Hamburg and Putnam townships in Livingston County.
 For further information, contact the Water Resources office at 734-¬222-6860.